taurus-org/taurus/doc/source/devel/api/sardana/macroserver/macros.rst

     The step size for each motor is (start_pos-final_pos)/nr_interv.
     The number of data points collected will be nr_interv+1.
-    Count time is given by time which if positive, specifies seconds and if negative, specifies monitor counts."""
+    Count time is given by time which if positive, specifies seconds and if negative, specifies monitor counts.

 .. class:: scan.ascan